-- Establish an enhanced transit system, including microtransit options. - Establish a concrete maintenance program. - Continue to invest in the design, construction, and maintenance of high quality mobility infrastructure, systems, and services, including the implementation of the Mobility Capital Improvement Program. - Focus efforts on enhancing the I-14 corridor through collaboration with regional and state partners. - Continue to invest in a comprehensive pavement maintenance program.
+- Establish an enhanced transit system, including microtransit options. - Establish a concrete maintenance program. - Update the City's lighting policy to include a process to address lighting needs in the City's Neighborhood Planning Districts. - Continue to invest in the design, construction, and maintenance of high quality mobility infrastructure, systems, and services, including the implementation of the Mobility Capital Improvement Program. - Focus efforts on enhancing the I-14 corridor through collaboration with regional and state partners. - Continue to invest in a comprehensive pavement maintenance program.